amelkor/Unity3d-BSR-Trial-Shooter/readme.md

 ## Contributing
 Feel free to add an artwork and documentation if you are not into programming.
 If you're not able to code but want to give a try then create an issue or go to Discussions and describe what you'd up to.
 Poposals are also welcome.
 If you're able to code then go for it.
 Also do not hesistate sharing or leaving a comment.

-See the `initial-blank` branch in case you need a clean initial version of this repository.

 ## Requesting additional atrwork
 Additional artwork assets such as models and textures could be created by the repository owners if requested.
 Create an issue and describe what is needed.